typst/packages/packages/preview/mannot/0.1.0/src/mark.typ

 /// - radius (relative, dictionary): The corner radius of the highlight rectangle.
 /// - padding (none, length, dictionary): he space between the highlighted content and the border of the highlight.
 ///     You can specify `left`, `right`, `top`, `bottom`, `x`, `y`, or a `rest` value.
+/// - ctx (auto, string): The context of the marked content.
+///     Possible values are `"inline"`, `"script"` or `"sscript"`.
+///     If set to `auto`, it is automatically chosen.
 /// -> content
 #let mark(
   body,